cupcake-recipes.com

 • In a separate bowl, whisk together the flour, ginger, cinnamon, cloves, baking soda, and salt.

-• Gradually add the dry ingredients to the wet ingredients, mixing until just combined.
-Do not overmix.
+• Gradually mix the dry ingredients into the wet ingredients until a soft dough forms.

 Notes